 Acupuncture & Chinese Medicine

-Dr Esther Tzu-Ya Huang practice Acupuncture and Chinese Medicine at CityHealth, bringing bodies back into balance with this ancient system of Eastern healing.
+Dr. Esther Tzu-Ya Huang practices Acupuncture and Chinese Medicine at CityHealth, bringing bodies back into balance with this ancient system of Eastern healing.

 Chinese Medicine is a system of therapy based on East Asian concepts and principles of balance and connectivity within the human body.
 When the body is in balance, Chinese medical theory posits that illnesses can be treated and health can be achieved.
 To accomplish the latter, Chinese Medicine uses a variety of therapeutic disciplines:

 Acupuncture focuses on establishing balance by working on Qi (pronounced CHEE) in the human body.
 Qi can be likened to the understanding of electromagnetic energy; insubstantial to sight and touch, but active in the human condition.
 Qi is activated by the stimulation of acupoints in the body.
 Stimulation is carried out by gently inserting very fine needles into acupoints.
 A qualified acupuncturist can expertly work on Qi by stimulating acupoints to relax the body, relieve pain, promote blood flow, and achieve a state of wellbeing.

 Moxibustion is used to achieve the same purpose as acupuncture.
 Where acupuncture uses needles, moxibustion uses heat to stimulate acupoints.
 The heat is created by burning fluff produced from the mugwort plant.
 While acupuncture may be more recognised and widespread than moxibustion, there are records in Chinese medical literature to support moxibustion as the choice of therapy over acupuncture for particular conditions such as arthritis, gout, and chronic illness.